Mohammad-SU/Calculator/README.md

 ### Future update ideas:
 - More functions/operations
 - Brackets
-- A better order of operations
 - A display of the complete expression on the top left of the calculator's display
+- Order of operations, after implementing the above feature